-The NRC staff audited the licensee's calculation of the expected radiological conditions to ensure that operating personnel can safely access and operate controls and support equipment.
-Based on the expected integrated whole-body dose equivalent in the MCR and ROS during the sustained operating period, the NRC staff agrees that the mission doses associated with actions taken to protect the public under beyond-design-basis severe accident conditions will not subject plant personnel to an undue risk from radiation exposure.
+The NRC staff conducted an audit of the licensee's calculation of the expected radiological conditions to ensure that operating personnel can safely access and operate controls and support equipment.
+Based on the expected integrated whole-body dose equivalent in the POS and ROS during the sustained operating period, the NRC staff agrees that the mission doses associated with actions taken to protect the public under beyond-design-basis severe accident conditions will not subject plant personnel to an undue risk from radiation exposure.